pigeonflight/Recipe-Website-Tutorial/flaskRecipeDocs/tutorials/common-application-features.rst

 #. create, read, update and delete recipes using some sort of a database

 When we come upon something that Flask cannot do we then import modules.
-For example if you need to provide third part authentication for facebook, twitter and google, Flask doesn't have that functionality built in.
+For example if you need to provide third-party authentication for facebook, twitter and google, Flask doesn't have that functionality built in.
 For these additional features we will rely on third-party modules.